LeeHounshell/BatBot/README.md

  The companion Android app is a MVVM pattern written in Kotlin and Java.
 It uses the Bluetooth/BlueDot work by Martin O'Hanlon for virtual joystick controls and for communication to/from the Jetson Nano and Android.
 Get BlueDot here: https://github.com/martinohanlon/BlueDot

  The Jetson Nano is programmed with Python and also uses the BlueDot Bluetooth library.
 Additionally it uses PySerial, ImageAI and numerous dependency libraries.
 The Jetson Nano runs AI visual pattern recognition and behavior control software.
 It uses 'ImageAI' to process image content.
 Included are four pre-trained models from the 'ImageAI' project.
-See https://github.com/OlafenwaMoses/ImageAI and https://stackabuse.com/object-detection-with-imageai-in-python/  The layered design of this robot's functions lets you easily change the learning approach being used/tested.
+See https://github.com/OlafenwaMoses/ImageAI and https://stackabuse.com/object-detection-with-imageai-in-python/  The layered design of this robot's functions allow easy prototyping of new ideas.

  The Elegoo Arduino Robot Car is programmed in 'C' and uses Serial over USB communication.
 It acts like a 'slave' for the Jetson Nano, carrying out mostly low-level tasks and reporting back.
 The Arduino and Nano communicate via the Serial cable connecting them.